munificent/craftinginterpreters/book/calls-and-functions.md

 ## Compiling to Function Objects

 Right now, our compiler assumes it is always compiling to one single chunk.
-With each function's code living in separate chunks, the compiler needs to switch to the function's chunk before compiling its body.
+With each function's code living in separate chunks, that gets more complex.
+When the compiler reaches a function declaration, it needs to emit code into the function's chunk when compiling its body.
 At the end of the function body, the compiler needs to return to the previous chunk it was working with.

 That's fine for code inside function bodies, but what about code that isn't?
 The "top level" of a Lox program is also imperative code and we need a chunk to